-C State Final Prices: (Northern Illinois University)
+C. State Final Prices: (University of Illinois - Champaign)

-Single-day tickets at a rate of \$15.00 each will be available to member schools and the general public.
+Single-day tickets at a rate of \$15.00 each will be available to member schools and the public.
 There are no pass outs at the State Finals.
-If you leave the Stadium, you must pay to re-enter.
+Fans who leave the stadium must purchase another ticket to re-enter.